-Previously referred to as Industrial Relations, Employee Relations is a practise which focusses on both the individual and collective relationships in the workplace.
+Previously referred to as Industrial Relations, Employee Relations is a practice which focusses on both the individual and collective relationships in the workplace.

-The practise focusses on managers, training and supporting them to nurture trust-based relationships with their teams.
-In doing so, the intention is to generate a positive work culture which improves the overall productivity and output of a business, as well as it benefits the employees personal well-being.
+The practice focusses on managers, training and supporting them to nurture trust-based relationships with their teams.
+In doing so, the intention is to generate a positive work culture which improves the overall productivity and output of a business, as well benefitting the employees personal well-being.

 Positive Employee Relations